 So in the Rotis, the most common Wheat or Maida based flat breads are Chapatis (Wheat Flour), Parottas (Maida).

-From what I understood from my North Indian friends is this, they call Roti or pulka which is dry fired over tawa and flame and is not layered.
-While South Indians fold the rolled ones and roll it out and finally fried by applying oil.
+From what I understood from my North Indian friends is, they call Roti or pulka which is dry-fired over tawa and flame and is not layered.
+While South Indians fold the rolled ones and roll them out and finally fried by applying oil.
 These are called chapatis.
-But North Indians call these as parathas.
+But North Indians call these parathas.
 While we understand parathas as mostly stuffed ones.
-So by this you know how much of a confusion it is.
-Between, lets not talk about Tandoori Roti or the Naans!
+So by this, you know how much confusion it is.
+Between, let's not talk about Tandoori Roti or the Naans!

 And to add to the confusion, you have Lachha Paratha.
 These are wheat layered parathas.
-While the same maida based layered parathas are called as Parottas in south.
+While the same maida based layered parathas are called Parottas in the south.

 While I have always been making triangle parathas, lachha paratha all the time at home, until I took the pains to read, I never knew the name.
 Anyway here's the recipe for Lachha Paratha.

 Resting Time for the dough - 1/2 hr